cvoscode/Nsight/README.md

 I hope you have a lot of fun using Nsight.
 If there are any issues or ideas, feel free to create a issue :D

 #Installation

-For the installation just copy the files to a folder.
+For the installation just copy the files to a folder and create a new virual enviroment with ``` python -m venv env ``` .
+Then you activate env and cd to the Nsight folder.
+In this folder just use the command ```pip install . ``` .